Theoretical Particle Physics and Cosmology

 The Deep Space project is based on scientific collaboration between the Niels Bohr Institute, Copenhagen University and University California (Santa Barbara), USA under supervision of Prof. P. Naselsky and Prof. P. Lubin.

-Gravity from scattering amplitudes
+Gravity from Particle Amplitudes

 Measurements of gravitational waves by the LIGO/Virgo detectors open up the exciting possibility of testing theories of gravity, including the regime of strong gravity as probed by black holes just prior to merging.